mia-platform/documentation/docs/development_suite/identity-and-access-management/overview.md

 <!-- TODO: ![Project Identities table](./img/identities_table_on_project.png) -->

-:::caution Important: Git provider vs Console permissions The management of Roles and permissions aims at regulating access on resources solely at Console level.
+:::caution Important: Git provider vs Console permissions The management of Roles and permissions aims at regulating access to resources exclusively at the Console level.
-Roles and permissions of Users on the same resources at the Git provider level are not managed in this Console area; thus, Roles at Git-level must be verified in order to prevent possible discrepancies that may appear between permissions the User has at the Console-level and those the User has at the Git repository level.
+Roles and permissions of Users on the same resources at the Git provider level are not managed in this Console area; thus, Roles at Git-level must be verified in order to prevent possible discrepancies that may appear between User permissions at the Console-level and those the User has at the Git-level.

-For example, it could happen that a User who does not even have permissions to access a Company from the Console is, however, in a Git group with an assigned Role that gives them Git-level permissions on these Company resources!
+For example, it could happen that a User who does not even have permissions to access a Company from the Console is, however, in a Git group with an assigned Role that gives them Git-level permissions on those Company resources!

 Therefore, by giving permissions on resources to Users, it is strongly suggested a double check on both Console-level and Git-level permissions.
 :::